 Regina Trailweaver, LICSW, RYT, offers an integrative blend of psychotherapy infused with yoga techniques.
-Regina works with adults, couples and families and accepts Medicaid, Medicare, Blue Cross/Blue Shield, and MVP.
-A growing body of research shows that the ancient practices of the yoga tradition, which include mindfulness, self-study, and meditation are an effective remedy for our modern stresses and struggles.
+Regina works with adults and accepts Medicaid, Medicare, Blue Cross/Blue Shield, and MVP.
+A growing body of research shows that the ancient practices of the yoga tradition, which include mindfulness, self-study, and meditation are effective remedies for our modern stresses and struggles.
 Often succeeding where "talk" therapy or medications alone have failed, these trauma sensitive techniques for developing mental health and emotional balance are simple and accessible.

 65 Elm Street